zimmski/tavor/README.md

 ## <a name="extend"></a>How do I extend Tavor?

 TODO<br/>
+TODO Mention that if [Programmatically](#programmatically) is not enough because of missing features or so Tavor can be extend easily<br/>
 TODO mention feature request section, but if someone is interested in really extending Tavor by her/himself... read on<br/>

 ### Filters